An Experienced Divorce Attorney Serving Broward County

-Being a party in a contested divorce in Coral Springs or Pompano Beach does not necessarily mean the divorcing spouses disagree on everything.
-For example, some couples agree on child custody but not about property division and spousal support.
-As long as there is at least one issue on which the parties’ divorce lawyers are unable to reach an agreement, the divorce remains contested.
+Being a party in a contested divorce in Fort Lauderdale or Pompano Beach does not necessarily mean the divorcing spouses disagree on everything.
+For example, some couples agree on child custody but not property division and spousal support.
+As long as there is at least one issue on which the parties’ divorce lawyers cannot reach an agreement, the divorce remains contested.
 At Stuart N. House, P.A., attorney Stuart N. House has helped countless Floridians resolve their marriage.

-Most Florida couples understand that delaying the resolution of outstanding issues lengthens the timeline of the divorce process, which can add to frustration, expense, and unpredictability.
+Most Florida couples understand that delaying the resolution of outstanding issues lengthens the divorce process timeline, adding to frustration, expense, and unpredictability.
 In extreme cases, a contested Florida divorce can last years before being finalized.
 Therefore, both parties stand to benefit from seeking to avoid a long, costly, and painful contested divorce.

 When Is Contested Divorce Necessary?

-Sometimes, despite an individual's best intentions, reaching agreements with an angry soon-to-be-ex-spouse can be difficult.
+Sometimes, reaching agreements with an angry soon-to-be-ex-spouse can be difficult despite an individual’s best intentions.
 In these instances, the parties must go to court to work out their issues.
-If there is disagreement about ending the marriage, division of property, the details within a parenting plan, amount of child support, spousal support, or if one party refuses to sign all the divorce documents, the divorce is considered contested.
+If there is disagreement about ending the marriage, division of property, the details within a parenting plan, amount of child support, or spousal support, or if one party refuses to sign all the divorce documents, the divorce is considered contested.

 Additionally, high net worth divorces often require a forensic accountant’s engagement, particularly where a business owner may be attempting to hide assets or income.
 Let’s go over some common questions you may have about the contested divorce process.

 Unlike many other states, Florida does not recognize “at fault” divorces where one party commits an act like adultery or cruelty that leads to the dissolution of the marriage.
 Irreconcilable differences and mental incapacity are the only acceptable grounds for divorce in Florida.